niraljp/getting-started/en/accounts/README.md

 ---
 ## Adding a New Chat Team to Sameroom

-Click on your platform below and follow the instructions on the page to add a new chat team to your Sameroom account.
+Click on your chat platform below and follow the instructions on the page to add a new chat team to your Sameroom account.
 You can add as many teams as you wish.

 - [IRC](/getting-started/en/accounts/irc)
 - [Skype](/getting-started/en/accounts/skype)